-- 1. This column represents the total value of Shares owned by Director's at the closing price on December 31, 2018 of \$16.99. - 2.
-The multiple of annual equity award is based on each Director receiving a maximum of \$150,000 in annual RSU grants, up to a maximum of 5,000 RSUs (6,250 for Mr. Lee).
-This multiple is derived by taking the shares owed by each Director and dividing it by the annual RSU grant (5,000 RSUs for all Directors other than Mr. Lee, who receives a maximum RSU grant of 6,250).
+1. This column represents the total value of Shares owned by Director's at the closing price on December 31, 2019 of \$21.93.

+- 2. The multiple of annual equity award is based on each Director receiving a maximum of \$150,000 in annual RSU grants, up to a maximum of 5,000 RSUs (6,250 for Mr. Lee as Chairman).
+This multiple is derived by taking the shares owed by each Director and dividing it by the annual RSU grant (5,000 RSUs for all Directors other than Chairperson (Mr. Lee in 2019), who receives a maximum RSU grant of 6,250).
 Although the ownership requirement is just a guideline, all Director's would meet the 2 times annual equity award guideline. - 3.
-Mr. Ripley was appointed to the Board on May 8, 2018.
+Mr. Grosskopf was appointed to the Board on August 12, 2019.

-As at the date of this Information Circular:
+As at the date of this Information Circular March 20, 2020:

-- total Shares held by non-employee directors: 377,553 - total RSUs held by non-employee directors: 78,605 - total value of Shares and RSUs held by non-employee directors: \$9,579,318 (based on the closing price of the Shares on the TSX on April 2, 2019, which was \$21.00).
+- total Shares held by non-employee directors: 698,434 - total RSUs held by non-employee directors: 93,750 - total value of Shares and RSUs held by non-employee directors: \$5,917,302 (based on the closing price of the Shares on the TSX on March 20, 2020, which was \$7.47).

-Pursuant to Alaris' share ownership guideline for its non-employee directors, a policy adopted by Alaris in 2014 that strives to ensure that the interests of directors and shareholders are aligned and to demonstrate the Board's long-term commitment to growth and continuance of a sound corporate governance program: (i) it is recommended that each non-employee director maintain a minimum share ownership equal to two (2) times the most recent annual equity grant issued to such director; and (ii) each director is expected to achieve this level of share ownership within two (2) years of their initial appointment to the Board.
+Pursuant to Alaris' share ownership guideline for its non-employee directors (a policy adopted by Alaris in 2014 that strives to ensure that the interests of directors and shareholders are aligned and to demonstrate the Board's long-term commitment to growth and continuance of a sound corporate governance program): (i) it is recommended that each non-employee director maintain a minimum share ownership equal to two (2) times the most recent annual equity grant issued to such director; and (ii) each director is expected to achieve this level of share ownership within two (2) years of their initial appointment to the Board.
 This guideline is intended to be a guideline only and the Board continues to have the discretion to adjust or change such guideline as the circumstances warrant.
-As of the date hereof, all directors of Alaris meet this ownership requirement.
+As of the date hereof, all directors of Alaris meet this ownership requirement except for Mr. Grosskopf.
+Mr. Grosskopf joined the Board in August 2019 and, as such, has until August 2021 to comply with the ownership guidelines.

-The RSUs issued to the non-employee directors have different vesting conditions than the RSUs issued to Alaris' Named Executive Officers and employees.
+The RSUs issued to the non-employee directors consist entirely of TSUs rather than a mix of TSUs and PSUs.
 The Compensation Committee has determined that using only time based versus performance based vesting conditions is appropriate because non-employee directors' compensation is primarily composed of equity compensation.
-The RSUs issued to such directors are intended to compensate such directors for their services, provide long-term incentive to them and align their interests with those of the Shareholders.
+The RSUs issued to such directors are intended to compensate such directors for their services, provide long-term incentive to them and align their interests with those of Shareholders.